Stakada/TutorQ/README.md

 The form requires students to choose which center they're in, and renders input doms based on center's template.
 For example, Math&Science center's template is number 1, so it renders place, nubmer, and subject inputs.
 After they choose a center, they can send request.
-In the tutor session card, studens can look up tutor requests but not editable.
+In the tutor session card, studens can see tutor sessions but cannot edit them.
 Tutor sessions will be shown after students choose a center.

 Tablet / Computers